Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 • Classified by the Carnegie Foundation as a Baccalaureate Arts & Sciences College

-• Ranked No. 111 on the U.S. News & World Report National Liberal Arts Colleges list, and No. 11 on the U.S. News Social Mobility National Liberal Arts Colleges list
+• Ranked No. 100 on the 2025 U.S. News & World Report National Liberal Arts Colleges list, No. 22 for Best Value and No. 7 for Social Mobility

-• Recognized by Money Magazine as one of the Best Value Colleges in the nation
+• Listed as one of the "2025 Best Colleges in the U.S." by Wall Street Journal

 • Accepted as a member of the Annapolis Group, a higher education consortium that convenes institutional leaders from the nation's very best liberal arts colleges.